PRiME Advanced

 Important: Please ensure you have MS Teams closed and the latest version of Zoom ahead of the start of the meeting as if you need to install updates it can take 10 minutes by which time you will have missed the essential start of the workshop, and if you have any problems joining we are not able to open more registration places after the workshop start time.

-Creating inclusive learning environments for our undergraduates is vital to promote student engagement and achieve high academic outcomes; and reduce any barriers or disadvantages that may impede learning experiences .
-Our student populations are diverse and have varied needs, and we should strive to promote these differences to ensure our teaching and mentoring supports this.
-In this 3-hour interactive session, we will discuss key concepts of equity, diversity, and inclusivity, how this can impact our learning environments, why this is important, and how we can aim to promote inclusivity and opportunity of learners.
-We will also seek to recognise our own biases, discuss real student experiences, and aim to empower you as an educator.
+Creating inclusive learning environments for our undergraduates is vital to reduce any barriers or disadvantages that may impede student learning experiences and progression.
+Our student populations are diverse and have varied needs, and we should strive to promote inclusivity and challenge exclusions. .
+In this 3-hour interactive session, we will discuss key concepts of equity, diversity, and inclusivity, and why this is important.
+We will consider case examplars and discuss strategies around promoting inclusivity and opportunity of learners.
+We will also seek to recognise our own biases, discuss real student experiences, and aim to empower you as an educator through cultural humility.

 There are 3 CPD points for this workshop applied for through the Royal College of Physicians.